sorbet/sorbet/website/docs/stdlib-generics.md

 > TODO: This page is still a fragment.
 Contributions welcome!

-Sorbet supports generics types.
+Sorbet supports generic types.
 The syntax looks likes `MyClass[Elem]`.
 For user defined generic classes, it's possible to make this valid Ruby syntax.

 However, it's not possible to change the syntax for classes in the Ruby standard